captainzero93/security_harden_linux/README.md

 1. `improved_harden_linux.sh`: A comprehensive script for hardening Linux systems
 2. `update_grub_config.sh`: A script for updating GRUB configuration with security-enhancing parameters

+## I would harden GRUB first to avoid any issues

 ## 1. Improved Linux Hardening Script (`improved_harden_linux.sh`)

 This script performs various security-enhancing operations on a Linux system.
 Here's a breakdown of its main functions: